meatball133/crystal/concepts/array/about.md

 numbers                # => [1, 3]
 ```

-When wanting to delete an element from an array, you can use the `delete` method which takes the element to remove as an argument.

-## modifiying values in an array
+## Modifying values in an array

-When wanting to modify an element of a specific index from an array, you can use the `[]=` (index assign) operator which takes the index of the element to modify and the new value as arguments.
+When wanting to modify an element of a specific index from an array, you can use the [`[]=` (index assign) operator][index-assign] which takes the index of the element to modify and the new value as arguments.

 ```crystal
 numbers = [1, 2, 3]